 The exterior has been painted (well, it’s being finished as I type!).
 Here’s a peek:

-The white is Sherwin Williams Alabaster and the doors, windows, and shutters are SW Chelsea Gray; I have also added custom blinds to make the rooms standout.
+The white is Sherwin Williams Alabaster and the doors, windows, and shutters are SW Chelsea Gray.
+I have also added custom blinds to make the rooms standout.
 That green roof was tricky for me!
 It’s not my ideal color for a roof, but it is in good condition so it wasn’t going anywhere.
-Glad that I got some tips from professional roof repair services in Shelby Township.
+Glad that I got some tips from a variety of professional roof repair services in Shelby Township.
 I just think it needs a new gutter installation.
 The warm white and gray play well with the green, and not to mention the beautiful tree line behind the house!
 The wooded surroundings help the roof to blend into the background.

 Countertops and backsplash are in since I last updated.
 The range, faucet, and light should be installed by end of day today.